Rigellute/graphql-blog/README.md

 *Front end*
 1. Add react router and route to individual blogs.
+2. Implement update of post.
-2. Backend is set up to deal with create or update posts, but front end only currently handles create.
+   * Backend is set up to deal with create or update posts, but front end only currently handles create.